cmik2/cuisine-expert-class/README.md

 ### Qualifying Phrases:
 Generally speaking, restaurant reviewers' background and ethnicities are not publicly shared due to the policies of review-providing companies.
 However, some reviewers willingly comment about their background to establish their credentials as a "cuisine-authenticity" expert.
 This classifier is looking for the self-proclaiming phrases such as:

-"I used to live in Tokyo and go to sushi places a lot. ....This place has awesome sushi!"
-"I am Japanese.
-I can tell when I see good Japanese food."
+"I used to live in Tokyo and go to sushi places a lot. ....This place has awesome sushi!"*separate paragraph* "I am Japanese.
+I can tell when I see good Japanese food."*separate paragraph*

 With this approach, I define the feature extraction function for this classifier.